NeonHo/CSMLNotebook/Development/game dev/Journey to Full time Game Dev Land.md

 # 1. Social Media Presence
 asap (as soon as possible)
-- twitter, Meta, YouTube, instagram, pesonal website.
+- Twitter, Meta, YouTube, Instagram, personal website.
+	- force me to commit to something.
+	- push myself to release an actual game.
--
+	- secure the wishlist
 # 2. Game Design Bible
 # 3. Build our prototype in unity from scratch
 # 4. Funding (Optional Shourtcut!)